Sample questions and answers from speaking part 1, 2 and 3

-There has been a rejuvenation of the “entrepreneurial spirit” in our country; more and more people are involved in starting their own businesses.
-The “start-up” community is now more alive than ever, even college students launch their start-up businesses while in a university.
-Even though there is a high failing rate of start-up businesses; still, people are starting to take risk and put their ideas into creation.
+-There has been a rejuvenation of the “entrepreneurial spirit” in our country: more and more people become involved in starting their own businesses.
+The “start-up” community is now more alive than ever, even college students launch their start-up businesses while studying.
+Even though there is a high failure rate of start-ups, people nevertheless are starting to take the risk and put their ideas into creation.

 Key vocabulary: Definitions and examples

-someone who got promotion is given a more more important job in the same organization
+someone who got promotion is given a more important job in the same organization

 Do they get promotion or change jobs?